Trump says US seized Iran-flagged ship trying to get past Hormuz blockade

 He added that the US Navy “stopped them right in their tracks by blowing a hole in the engine room” and that US Marines had custody of the vessel, and were “seeing what’s on board”.

-Trump’s statement comes amid a standoff in the Strait of Hormuz, a chokepoint for about a fifth of the world’s oil, amid threats from Iran and a US blockade on ships heading to and from Iranian ports.
+Trump’s statement comes amid a standoff in the Strait of Hormuz, a chokepoint for the shipment of about a fifth of the world’s oil, amid threats from Iran and a US blockade on ships heading to and from Iranian ports.

 Earlier on Sunday, Iranian officials said ships would not pass while the US blockade – in place since April 13 – remained in effect.
-“It is impossible for others to pass through the Strait of Hormuz while we cannot,” Speaker of Parliament Mohammad Bagher Ghalibaf said.
+“It is impossible for others to pass through the Strait of Hormuz while we cannot,” Iran’s Speaker of Parliament Mohammad Bagher Ghalibaf said.

 Iran had announced the strait’s reopening after a 10-day truce between Israel and the Lebanese group Hezbollah took hold on Friday.